 The Sherwood Forest Fire Department (SFEFD) is a trained group of firefighters who seek to help protect our neighborhood.
-The firehouse at the north end of Little John houses eight trucks and extensive equipment to fight both house fires and wildland fires.
-SFEFD is supported by taxes and governed by a three member fire board.
+The firehouse at the north end of Little John houses trucks and extensive equipment to fight both house fires and wildland fires.
+SFEFD is supported by taxes and governed by a five member fire board.
 For general fire department questions and related information call (928) 635-9837; however, for emergencies, call 911!

 SFEFD invites all neighbors to come observe a training session and consider joining us to help protect the neighborhood.
 Fire Department Training includes:

 - Regular sessions on wildland and structural fire procedures and equipment

 - Additional firefighting workshops and schools throughout the state

 The results of extensive training, equipment, available water and personnel plus a quick response time is an ISO rating of 6, creating a savings on fire insurance for homeowners.